 Dividends are declared by our board of directors.
 The board sets the amount and determines when they are paid.
-Under the terms of our long-term credit facility (see page 39), we cannot pay dividends to our shareholders if we default on our credit agreement, or if paying dividends would cause us to default.
-See "Long Term Debt - Credit Facility - Financial Covenants".
+Under the terms of our long-term revolving credit facility and our sidecar facility (see page 39), we cannot pay dividends to our shareholders if we default on our credit agreements, or if paying dividends would cause us to default.
+See "Long Term Debt - Revolving Credit Facility and Sidecar Facility - Financial Covenants".
 Additionally, under the terms of our notes, the amount of dividends we can pay our shareholders is capped.
 See "Long-term Debt - Senior Unsecured Notes."